martinvuyk/forge-tools/README.md

     - By default UTC, highly customizable and options for full or partial IANA timezones support.
 - `DateTime64`, `DateTime32`, `DateTime16`, `DateTime8`
-    - Fast implementations of DateTime, no leap seconds or years, and some have much lower resolutions but better performance.
+    - Fast implementations of DateTime, no leap seconds, and some have much lower resolutions but better performance.
 - Notes:
     - The caveats of each implementation are better explained in each struct's docstrings.